grafana/pyroscope/docs/sources/configure-client/grafana-agent.md

 menuTitle: "Grafana agent"
 description: "Learn more about the Grafana agent"
 weight: 10
+aliases:
+  - /docs/phlare/latest/configure-client/grafana-agent/
 ---

 # Grafana agent

-The Grafana Agent is responsible for pulling profiles from applications and delivering them to the Grafana Phlare database.
+The Grafana Agent is responsible for pulling profiles from applications and delivering them to the Pyroscope database.

 ## Configuring the agent